drhsqlite/fossil-mirror/www/globs.md

  * `status`
  * `unset`

 The commands `tarball` and `zip` produce compressed archives of a specific checkin.
-They may be further restricted by options that specify GLOBs that name files to include or exclude rather than taking the entire checkin.
+They may be further restricted by options that specify glob patterns that name files to include or exclude rather than archiving the entire checkin.

 The commands `http`, `cgi`, `server`, and `ui` that implement or support with web servers provide a mechanism to name some files to serve with static content where a list of GLOBs specifies what content may be served.

 ### Web pages that refer to GLOBs

-The /timeline page supports a query parameter that names a GLOB of files to focus the timeline on.
+The `/timeline` page supports a query parameter that names a GLOB of files to focus the timeline on.
 It also can use `GLOB`, `LIKE`, or `REGEXP` matching on tag names, where each is implemented by the corresponding operator in [SQLite][].